Stephanie Hill (model): Miss World 2017

 During the process of the pageant, Hill managed to be shortlisted in three challenge events: top 20 at Beauty With A Purpose; top 8 at Multimedia; and 3rd runner-up at Talent.
 She also won continental title, Miss World Europe.
 On the final night she was 2nd runner-up; making her the most successful contestant ever to represent England at the competition.

 Miss Universe Great Britain 2020

 On March 8, 2021, Stephanie Hill competed in Miss Universe Great Britain 2020, which was held virtually.
 Despite being a heavy favourite at the said competition, Stephanie failed to win the coveted title.
-The winner of Miss Universe Great Britain 2020 was Jeanette Akua from Central London.
-Akua will represent Great Britain at Miss Universe 2020, held in Florida.
-After this competition ended, Stephanie Hill will continue to work focusing on Urgent Public Health Studies, focusing on COVID-19 clinical trials.
+After this competition ended, Stephanie Hill returned to work focusing on Urgent Public Health Studies, focusing on COVID-19 clinical trials.